shobhitsundriyal/react_brick_wall/README.md

-Title wall would be more appropriate
+Tile wall would be more appropriate